 MSc Disability, Design and Innovation at UCL

 Technology has the potential to change lives, no more so than in the emerging area of disability innovation.
-We're looking for the next generation of pioneers in this groundbreaking field.
-Visit UCL prospectus to apply now for September 2020.
+We're looking for the next generation of pioneers.
+To apply, visit the UCL prospectus

 Design engineering meets global policy and the societal context of disability, this multidisciplinary programme takes theory into practice - harnessing academic excellence, innovative approaches and co-creation to tackle global challenges from a new perspective.